 On June 29, 2012, we issued 867,461 shares of common stock to certain holders of our junior subordinated notes in exchange for approximately \$5,204,000 principal amount of those notes.
-The per share exchange rate for the issuance of the shares was \$6.00, the same per share price as for the shares issued in the 2012 Share Offering.
 The issuance of these shares was exempt from the registration requirements of the Securities Act under Section 3(a)(9) of the Securities Act.
 The certificates evidencing these shares are endorsed with a restrictive legend.

-In connection with the NTW Acquisition we issued an aggregate of 66,667 shares of common stock to Vincent DiCarlo and Robert E. Hunt, the principals of Nassau Tool Works, Inc., in payment of part of the purchase price for the acquisition of the assets of Nassau Tool Works, Inc. These shares were valued at \$4.50 per share, the market price of a share of common stock at the time of issuance.
-The issuance of these shares was exempt from the registration requirements of the Securities Act under the exemption provided by Section 4(2) thereof.
+In connection with the NTW Acquisition we issued 33,333 shares of common stock to each of Vincent DiCarlo and Robert E. Hunt, the principals of Nassau Tool Works, Inc., in payment of part of the purchase price for the acquisition of the assets of Nassau Tool Works, Inc. The issuance of these shares was exempt from the registration requirements of the Securities Act under the exemption provided by Section 4(2) thereof.
 The certificates evidencing these shares are endorsed with a restrictive legend.

-On September 10, 2012, we granted options to purchase 3,000 shares of common stock to each of Michael N. Taglich, Robert F. Taglich, Robert Schroeder, David J. Buonanno, Seymour G. Siegel and Michael Brand, non-employee directors, pursuant to our 2010 Equity Incentive Plan.
+On September 10, 2012, we granted options to purchase 3,000 shares of common stock to each of Micheal N. Taglich, Robert F. Taglich, Robert Schroeder, David J. Buonanno, Seymour G. Siegel and Michael Brand, non-employee directors, pursuant to our 2010 Equity Incentive Plan.
 The options, which vested immediately, expire on September 1, 2017, and have an exercise price of \$6.00.
 The grant of these options was exempt from the registration requirements of the Securities Act under the exemptions provided by Section 4(2) of the Securites Act and Rule 506 of Regulation D promulgated thereunder.